ilbers/isar/RECIPE-API-CHANGELOG.md

 Additional build dependencies of auto-debianized packages can now be defined by setting DEBIAN_BUILD_DEPENDS.

+### Add DEBIAN_STANDARDS_VERSION as a deb_debianize parameter

+By default, the Standards-Version field in the debian/control file is automatically set based on the corresponding Debian suite.
+If you need to override this default value, you can do so by defining the DEBIAN_STANDARDS_VERSION variable in your recipe.

+E.x: `DEBIAN_STANDARDS_VERSION:<suite-name> = <version>`

 ### Separation of ${S} and ${D} in dpkg-raw

 ${S} can now be used for checking out sources without being linked implicitly